-Co-requisite: Medical Assisting Externship; Expected to be the final lower-level core course completed
+Co-requisite: MEA 2895 Medical Assisting Experiential Externship or MEA 2976 Medical Assisting Professional Externship; Expected to be the final lower-level core course completed

-MEA 2895 Medical Assistant Experiential Externship
+MEA 2895 Medical Assistant Experiential Externship 200 hours, 6 credits

 In conjunction with a Medical Assisting Capstone, students will complete 180 hours of a Medical Assisting training experience in a physician's office/clinic or medical center and 10 hours of online lecture.
 While on the clinical site, the extern will perform medical assisting job duties in both the front-office administrative and the back-office clinical areas, in order to develop on-the-job learning skills.
 Under no circumstances will the student extern receive pay for the externship hours worked.